Kinar-Usha/OS_tutorial_submission/readme.md

 #OS TUTORIAL
-The repository contains SJF and LRU
+The repository contains SJF and LRU algorithms